Ammie2/TimDIFF/README.md

 3. **python 3.12 and above**
 ***

-# Project Structure
+## Project Structure
 ```
--bug: The bug IDs and their corresponding RTL designs are provided in bug.
-You can use these IDs to investigate related bugs in the official repositories of [Icarus Verilog (Iverilog)](https://github.com/steveicarus/iverilog/issues) and [Vivado](https://adaptivesupport.amd.com/s/?language=en_US).
+-bug: The bug IDs and their corresponding RTL designs are provided in here.
 -mutators:5 mutation operators
   -al_clk.py: Removal of Clock Control Block
   -assign.py: Transformation of Assignment Method